 Please note: Students from the following schools are not allowed to participate in the ambassador program by their home institutions: University of Pittsburgh, University of Minnesota, Northeastern University, and Saint Mary's College of Indiana.

 You will be compensated with a modest stipend of $400 for completing the two sets of tasks by the stated deadline.
-If you complete both sets of tasks you will also receive a $100 Amazon Gift Card.
-We also offer different incentives each semester.
 The ambassador who completes the most tasks and/or is the most active receives a five-day trip to London, Florence, or Dublin.
-The second most active ambassador will receive a $500 gift voucher to STA Travel, which is good for both domestic and international travel.
+The second most active ambassador will receive a $500 gift card.
+There is an added incentive for recruiting students who enroll and travel abroad with CAPA in upcoming terms.

 HOW TO JOIN THE PROGRAM